-“Oh, it’s okay it didn’t work out.
-Her shoulders were too broad anyway,” I could tell myself later.
+Perhaps later I could say, “Oh, it’s okay it didn’t work out.
+Her shoulders were too broad anyway.”
 I studied her shoulders as we walked into the living room.
 It would have to be something else.

 I offered a tour.
 Expecting to be nervous, I’d rehearsed the first twenty clever things I planned to say.
 Cleverness, however, is all about timing, and as we walked from room to room, I heard my carefully prepared witticisms fall out of time, turning them from casual to forced.
-But after a few minutes I realized I could reuse the cleverest phrases at another time when Elena was paying attention to me.
+But after a few minutes I realized I could reuse the cleverest phrases when I had her attention.